 Who doesn't love to get a bite to eat with their friends or colleagues?
 By offering corporate meal credits, you can stay competitive in today's hiring market while rewarding your employees with delicious and nutritious foods they otherwise might have never tried.

-With Ritual for Teams, your office can take advantage of all the local food options available in your area.
-Simply sign up for Ritual for Teams today to discover the possibilities that exist for offering delectable food credits for local restaurants to your team members.
+With Ritual for Companies, your office can take advantage of all the local food options available in your area.
+Simply sign up for Ritual for Companies today to discover the possibilities that exist for offering delectable food credits for local restaurants to your team members.

 The process is simple: once you've signed up, each employee can access their Ritual account from their smartphone.
 The intuitive Ritual interface allows each employee to order food from their mobile device for pickup (either instant or scheduled for later) at any participating restaurant.
 Employers can offer a daily allowance to their employees (e.g., $15 in credits) that can expire or roll over to the next day.